escotoj/SVG-Logo-Maker/README.md

 # SVG Generator

   ## Description
-  to create a command line app that will render an image and save it as an SVG file
+  To create a command line app that will render an image and save it as an SVG file

   ## Table of Contents
   - [Installation](#Installation)